Link Search Menu Expand Document

 AI System

-Umbrella term for an application or system with AI components, including Datasets, Generative AI Models, Evaluation Framework and Evaluators for safety detection and mitigation, etc., plus external services, databases for runtime queries, and other application logic that together provide functionality.
+Umbrella term for an application or system with AI Components, including Datasets, Generative AI Models (e.g., LLMs, Evaluation Frameworks and Evaluations for safety detection and mitigation, etc., plus external services, databases for runtime queries, and other application logic that together provide functionality.

 Alignment